python/cpython/Doc/c-api/init.rst

    Return a dictionary in which extensions can store thread-specific state information.
 Each extension should use a unique key to use to store state in the dictionary.
-It is okay to call this function when no current thread state is available.
-If this function returns ``NULL``, no exception has been raised and the caller should assume no current thread state is available.
+It is okay to call this function when no :term:`thread state` is :term:`attached <attached thread state>`.
+If this function returns ``NULL``, no exception has been raised and the caller should assume no thread state is attached.

 .. c:function:: int PyThreadState_SetAsyncExc(unsigned long id, PyObject *exc)